hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/15-the-birth-of-minuchihr.md

 He summoned all his paladins and nobles,

-Who came intent on vengeance for fraj,
+Who came intent on vengeance for Iraj,

 And offered homage, showering emeralds